 - Cute Monster Girl: She's a fun-loving, attractive humanoid whose mother was mutated by an unusual burst of space energy.

-- Double Jump: Mina's Quirk lets her kick off the air to extend her jumping distance.
+- Double Jump: Ashido's Quirk lets her kick off the air to extend her jumping distance.

 - Early-Bird Cameo: She is first seen bouncing between both the Quirk and mutation lines before being yanked back into the Quirk line.
 She also appears on the top ten rankings posted at the end of the U.A.
 Entrance Exam, reaching 9th with 42 Villain Points and 38 Rescue Points for a total of 80 points.